ivanam5/Multiomics_Preeclampsia/README.md

 Repository to reproduce analyses from manuscript titled "Multiomics Longitudinal Modeling of Preeclamptic Pregnancies"

-To run the codes R software is needed.
+R software is needed to run the code.

+Subdirectories contain data and code to reproduce different figures in the manucript.